Very quick setup

 However, unless looks are your top priority, the win goes to the Cinco model for a few reasons.
 First, while the Jack-Post model only takes a few minutes to set up, the Cinco will have you done in under two.
 Plus, with the Cinco, there is no sweating it out under the tree trying to screw in the bolts.

-- Product Name Express Tree Stand
+- Product Name Cinco Express Tree Stand

-- Product Brand Cinco Plastics
+- Product Brand Good Tidings

 - MPN C-148E

 - Product Dimensions 20 x 20 x 8 in.